-Do we have any Bible verses about eating disorders?
-Eating disorders also called as Anorexia Nervosa is a psychological and potentially life-threatening condition.
+Anorexia Nervosa is an eating disorder.
+It is a psychological and potentially life-threatening condition.
 Those suffering from this disorder are typically struggling with extremely low body weight relative to their body type.

 While the Bible does not say anything specific about this condition, those who struggle with Anorexia often feel helpless.
-And the Bible has plenty of encouragement to provide regarding this.
-The Scriptures tell us that God can fully heal and restore anyone in bondage of anything, including the sufferers from this disorder (Galatians 5:1).
+And the Bible has plenty of encouragement to provide regarding this condition.
+The Scriptures tell us that God can fully heal and restore anyone in bondage to anything, including the sufferers from anorexia nervosa (Galatians 5:1).
 In fact, God can re-create their minds and bodies anew (Isaiah 1:18) to make them fit His image (Genesis 1:27).

-To experience victory over an eating disorder, one must first claim God’s promises by faith.
+First – To experience victory over anorexia nervosa, one must first claim God’s promises by faith.
 The Lord assures that we can be “saved to the uttermost” (Hebrews 7:25), be “more than conquerors” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).

-Second, instead of focusing on our weakness, we need to focus on Christ by having a daily relationship with Him through the study of His Word and prayer.
+Then, instead of focusing on our weakness, we need to focus on Christ by having a daily relationship with Him through the study of His Word and prayer.
 There is infinite power in His word.
-As long as we stay connected to God daily, we can experience complete victory: “He who abides in Me, and I in him, bears much fruit…” (John 15:5).
-“I can do all things through Christ which strengthens me” (Philippians 4:13).
+As long as we stay connected to God daily, we can experience complete victory.
+Jesus promised, “He who abides in Me, and I in him, bears much fruit…” (John 15:5).
+With Christ’s power, the believer can declare, “I can do all things through Christ which strengthens me” (Philippians 4:13).

-Third, one should take constructive steps to overcome Anorexia by implementing a healthy food plan around the American Dietetic Association guidelines under the supervision of medical doctors and professionals.
-It would also be helpful to have assistance from Christian counselors who will guide emotionally and give the support one needs during the path to recovery.
+Third – one should take constructive steps to overcome Anorexia by implementing a healthy food plan around the American Dietetic Association guidelines under the supervision of medical doctors and professionals.
+It would also be helpful to have assistance from Christian counselors and a support group, who will support the person emotionally during the path to recovery.